Skip to main content

 Published:

-I have taken on two part-time jobs to cover various expenses throughout my time in university.
+I have taken on two part-time jobs to cover various expenses throughout my time at university.
 One job involves scanning and filing at a GP practice, and the other tutoring 11+ students at a local tuition centre.

-I am excited for the future and cannot wait to establish my career at PwC.
-I applied for numerous internships during my second year of university and secured an audit summer internship at PwC.
-After completing the four-week program, I was offered a graduate job with an ACA training contract commencing in September 2024 after my graduation.
+I am excited for the future and cannot wait to begin my career at PwC.
+During my second year at university, I applied for several internships and secured a place on their summer audit programme.
+After completing the four-week placement, I was offered a graduate job, where I’ll be training to qualify as a chartered accountant.

 Back to top